 We have planned swimming time on a regular basis with the preschool class.
-The YMCA facility provides towels.
-Please send a swim suit labeled with your child's name.
+Please send a swim suit and towel, labeled with your child's name.
 The YMCA pools are staffed by trained lifeguards at all times and children wear lifejackets during their entire visit.
 Children will be kept in site at all times and child to staff ratios will be maintained at all times during water activities.
-Children in diapers are required to wear swim diapers (provided by the family and available for purchase at the front desk).
+Children in diapers are required to wear swim diapers (provided by the family).
 Children with diarrhea or open sores will not be allowed to participate in water activities.